Background

 Wendy Uhlmann, MS, CGC, Co-Investigator

-Rebecca Ferber, MPH, site Project Manager
+Rebecca Ferber, MPH, Site Project Manager

-Study Publications
+Publications

 Sanghavi K, Feero WG, Mathews DJH, Prince AER, Price LL, Liu ET, Brothers KB, Roberts JS, Lee C. Employees’ Views and Ethical, Legal, and Social Implications Assessment of Voluntary Workplace Genomic Testing.
 Frontiers in Genetics.
-2021 Mar 17;12:643304.
+2021;12:643304.